rizalp/TuxLite/README.md

 If this is your first time with a Linux server, I suggest spending a day reading the "getting started" tutorials in Linode Library.

-### Why use TuxLite?
+### Why use nonjix?

--   TuxLite LAMP stack configures Apache with mpm\_event and PHP with fastcgi (PHP-FPM).
+-   nonjix LAMP stack configures Apache with mpm\_event and PHP with fastcgi (PHP-FPM).
 This gives much higher performance and lower memory consumption than the regular LAMP tutorials/guides using mod\_php.
 -   Uses official distribution packages.
 You are not at the mercy of the